Order your own appraisal before you purchase your next home!

 Bank appraisals are not completed for the benefit of consumers.
 They're owned by the bank and used for their collateral risk decisions.
-Make sure to Find My Appraiser when buying a home or investment property.
+Make sure to order your own appraisal when buying a home or investment property.

 What Homebuyers Need to Know